MedSolut AG

 FFP3 filtering half mask

-Use of particle-filtering half masks
+Application of particle filtering half masks

-Whether against viruses or other influences, particle-filtering half masks play an essential role in everyday private, professional and corporate life.
+Whether against viruses or other influences - particle-filtering half masks play an essential role in everyday private, professional and corporate life.
 These are the most important areas of application for filtering half masks:

 Use against viruses (such as SARS-CoV-2).